-This report provides the data for the responses recorded from February 2022.
+This report provides the data for the responses recorded from January 2023.

 Hearing readiness remains above the Army goal of 90%, and is essentially static over the previous months.
 The incidence of Hearing Health Injuries for Military increased from the previous month and is currently AMBER.
-Civilian rates are RED at 19.05%.
+Civilian rates are AMBER at 5%.
 While these rates are highly variable, the overall 12-month trend is generally flat.
-MIL STS Follow-up rates continue to improve and stay above the average for Compo 1.
-They remain slightly below the 70% goal at 68.76%.
-CIV STS Follow-up rates are RED at 24.44% and have fallen over the past six reporting periods.
-These rates are significantly below the averages of other regions and installations within the active component.
+MIL STS Follow-up rates are slowly improving and stay above the average for Compo 1.
+They are remaining at the goal of 70.76%.
+CIV STS Follow-up rates are RED at 45.24%, but has improved over the past 12 months.
+These rates remain below the averages of other regions and installations within the active component.
 Given the small numbers, this should be an obtainable goal.
+AHP and Occupational Health have established a new notification process with the intent to increase follow-up compliance for Civilians.

-AHP-E reported 5 DOD recordable hearing injuries in February 2022, all in Military personnel.
-This represents a significant increase from January.
-The general trend over the past year is upward.
-This should be an area of concentration for the AHP personnel and a matter of command emphasis to highlight hearing loss mitigation strategies and safety measures.
+AHP-E reported 5 DOD recordable hearing injuries in January 2023.
+The trend over the past year has flatlined, potentially due higher OPTEMPO among operational units.
 These injuries are required to be investigated as Class D accidents and must be entered into the OSHA 300 log for CIV and into ASMIS 2.0 for both MIL and CIV.

-February 2022
+Januai ту 2023

-AHP-E AHP Goal Vs. January 2022
+AHP-E AHP Goal Vs. December 2022

 Readiness

-Hearing Ready 94.56% >90%
+Hearing Ready 91.25% >90% +

-HRC 3 0.83% <1% •
+HRC 3 1.07% <1% 1

-HRC 4 4.61% <6% 1
+HRC 4 7.68% <6% †

 Workload

-Readiness Tests 3089 -
+Readiness Tests 2882 ↑

-Hcon Tests 27 1
+Hcon Tests 23 +

-Diagnostic Encounters 164 ₩-
+Diagnostic Encounters 190 ↑

 STS

-STS-MIL 4.35% <3% 1
+STS-MIL 4.21% <3% 1

-STS-CIV 19.05% <4% 1
+STS-CIV 5% <4% $ \qquad \qquad$

 Follow-up

-F/U-MIL 68.76% >70%
+F/U-MIL 70.76% >70% •

-F/U-CIV 24.44% >70% -
+F/U-CIV 45.24% >70% +

 Injury

-Recordable Injury - MIL 5
+Recordable Injury - MIL 5 +

-Recordable Injury - CIV 0 \longrightarrow
+Recordable Injury - CIV 0